Image, specs, and price of an LG G4c leak out, it's a smaller, less powerful G4

 1GB ram again?
 Wtf LG.
 Only Sony seems to understand.

+Well, flagship minis are basically dumbed down versions of flagships.
 While Sony's compacts are basically squished flagships with a screen downgrade (but with the size, it doesn't really matter).

 No one can do minis like Sony, although Samsung are catching up with them.